 In addition to the effects of product cycles described above, the Company's business is also subject to the effects of seasonal fluctuations.
-The Company's first quarter sales generally represent the Company's sell-in to the golf retail channel of its products for the new golf season.
+The Company's first quarter sales generally represent the Company's sell-in to the golf retail channel of its golf club products for the new golf season.
 Orders for many of these sales are received during the fourth quarter of the prior year.
-The Company's second and third quarter sales generally represent re-order business.
-Sales during the second and third quarters therefore are significantly affected not only by the sell-through of the Company's products that were sold into the channel during the first quarter but also by the sell-through of the products of the Company's competitors.
+The Company's second and third quarter sales generally represent re-order business for golf clubs.
+Sales of golf clubs during the second and third quarters therefore are significantly affected not only by the sell-through of the Company's products that were sold into the channel during the first quarter but also by the sell-through of the products of the Company's competitors.
+The Company's sales of golf balls are generally associated with the level of rounds played in the areas where the Company's products are sold.
+Therefore, golf ball sales tend to be greater in the second and third quarters, when the weather is good in most of these areas and rounds played are up.
+Golf ball sales are also stimulated by product introductions as the retail channel takes on initial supplies.
+Like golf clubs, re-orders of golf balls depend on the rate of sell-through.
 Retailers are sometimes reluctant to re-order the Company's products in significant quantity when they already have excess inventory of the Company's or it competitors' products.
-The Company's sales during the fourth quarter are generally significantly less than the other quarters because in general in the Company's principal markets less people are playing golf during that time of year due to cold weather.
+The Company's sales during the fourth quarter are generally significantly less than the other quarters because in general in many of the Company's principal markets less people are playing golf during that time of year due to cold weather.
 Furthermore, it previously was the Company's practice to announce its new product line at the beginning of each calendar year.
-The Company has departed from that practice and now generally announces its new product line in the fourth quarter to allow retailers to plan better.
-Such early announcements of new products could cause golfers, and therefore the Company's customers, to defer purchasing additional golf equipment until the Company's new products are available.
-Such deferments could have a material adverse effect upon sales of the Company's current products and/or result in close-out sales at reduced prices.
+The Company has departed from that practice and now generally announces is new product line in the fourth quarter to allow retailers to plan better.
+Such early announcements of new products could cause golfers, and therefore the Company's customers, t